scrabbletank/farhome-rules/monstroustreasure.md

 *Wondrous Item, Requires Attunement*

 A large blue orb with storm clouds swirling inside.
 While attuned to this item all Lightning spells you cast start with 1 crit (but no successes) and you may reroll 1 die for those rolls.
 Regardless of the weather, while you hold the orb it is always considered stormy weather for the purposes of spellcasting.

+#### Snakecrest Stilleto
+*Magic Dagger +1*

+A stilleto with a snake-like handle, the snakes fangs keep the blade slick with a deadly poison.
+Once per turn, when you land a critical hit on a creature with the stilleto you add 3 wound dice in poison damage to the attack, giving the creature Poison 1 for 1 hour.

+during a short or long rest you may extract a vial of poison from the stilleto.
+The poison can used to coat a blade 4 times, giving this weapons effect.
+The poison lasts for 1 day before becoming inert.

 #### Spear of Decay
 *Magic Spear +1*